God tells Abraham to travel to Mt. Moriah and offer Isaac as a sacrifice. Abraham takes Isaac on the three-day journey to the mountain.

 Abraham takes Isaac, a knife, and the wood needed for the offering.
 As they walk, Isaac asks Abraham what they will sacrifice.
 Abraham replies that God will provide the lamb.

 Abraham binds Isaac and places him on an altar.
 As Abraham takes the knife to slay his son, the angel of the Lord calls to him from heaven.
-The angel tells Abraham not to sacrifice Isaac.
-Now God knows Abraham fears God and is obedient.

 Just then, Abraham looked up and saw a ram caught in a thicket.
 Abraham offered the ram as the burnt offering instead of Isaac.
 The place was then called, “The Lord will Provide.”